macadminsdotorg/codeofconduct/README.md

 See [Vendor Guidelines](https://github.com/macadminsdotorg/codeofconduct/blob/master/Vendor_Guidelines.md)

-## Press Guidelines
+## Press & Media Guidelines

-Additionally, if you are a reporter or a member of the press:
+Additionally, if you are a reporter or a member of the press or media:

 * you must have that information listed in your profile - documentation on how to do that is [available here](https://get.slack.help/hc/en-us/articles/204092246-Edit-your-profile)
 * if you want to interview someone about something, you need to ask permission to interview them and inform them about where their comments may end up being published prior to the start of the interview.